Frequently asked questions for Lucidchart educational accountsJuly 10, 2013

 Glad you asked!
 Lucidchart is a collaborative online diagramming application.
 If that doesn’t mean anything to you, think of it this way: If you have a desire to make, share, or present any kind of visual communication, Lucidchart can make it happen.
 That includes high-tech projects like mobile apps, website wireframes, and UML diagrams, as well as traditional educational standbys like graphic organizers, mind maps, flow charts, and Venn diagrams.

 We have too many great features to fully cover here, so why not check out our Education category?
-We have articles covering everything from better group projects to mind maps for creative writing.
+We have articles covering everything from better group projects to mind maps for creative writing or getting started videos.
 Just move your mouse to the right and select “Education” from the drop-down categories.
 To see some of the cool stuff you can make with Lucidchart, click on the images below or browse our Community examples.

 What do objective outsiders think of Lucidchart?